 From Beginning to End: A Successful Trader's Journey

-In July of 1998 I finished college in South Florida with a Business major.
-I kept thinking about what I would like to do next; meanwhile I was working as a waitress in a Sushi restaurant to support myself.
+In 1998, I finished college in South Florida with a major in business.
+I kept thinking about what I would like to do next, and worked as a waitress in a sushi restaurant to support myself.

 What?
 Really?
 I suddenly became curious about this new discovery.
-The next day, my friend started showing me reams of paperwork from his seventeen different subscriptions, pointing out that Investor’s Business Daily was his favorite among all of them.
+The next day, my friend started showing me reams of information from his 17 subscriptions, pointing out that Investor’s Business Daily (IBD) was his favorite.

-He also showed me a financial TV channel called “CNBC’ that he watched daily.
+He also showed me the financial TV channel CNBC that he watched daily.

 I began to buy every trading book out there and read them over and over.
-I followed IBD diligently, learning about stocks’ fundamentals, and I traded most of high flyers of the day, mainly based on my gut feeling and instinct.
+I followed IBD diligently, learning about stock fundamentals, and I traded most of the high flyers of the day—mainly based on my gut feeling and instinct.

 Then something strange happened.
 The price behavior of most stocks began to change.

-I remember holding 100 shares of NSOL with a 70 point gain at one time.
-Two days later, I came back to my desk after having lunch; NSOL started tanking like a falling knife on some negative news.
+I remember holding 100 shares of a stock with a 70-point gain.
+Two days later, I came back to my desk after lunch and it started tanking on some negative news.

 My heart stopped beating and my hands were shaking and sweating.
-I was freezing, and I couldn’t move my fingers as I watched it rapidly slice down below my buy point.
-Luckily it opened up 20 points the next day, so I sold immediately for a $2k gain.
+I was freezing, and I couldn’t move my fingers as I watched it rapidly drop below my buy point.
+Luckily, the stock opened up 20 points the next day, so I sold immediately for a $2,000 gain.
 But something wasn’t right.

-Another morning, as soon as CNBC announced MSTR had accounting issues, the stock dropped 100 points in ten minutes and I dumped my 200 shares for a huge loss.
-Those wild days taught me to be able to endure big time volatility and also made me mentally tough.
+Another morning, as soon as CNBC announced an enterprise software company I held had accounting issues, the stock dropped 100 points in 10 minutes, and I dumped my 200 shares for a huge loss.
+Those wild days taught me to be able to endure big-time volatility and also made me mentally tough.

-I shorted YHOO at its exact all-time time high of $500 or $125 post split adjusted price ( it dropped as low as $4 later ); I shorted CMGI at exactly it’s all time high of $300 ( it hit below $1 a year later ).
+I shorted Yahoo (YHOO) at its exact all-time high of $500, or $125 post-split adjusted price ( it dropped as low as $4 later).
+I shorted CMGI at exactly it’s all-time high of $300 ( it hit below $1 a year later ).
 But although my entries were good, I only caught partial gains on those shorts.

-From mid 1998 to the end of 2000 despite a roller coaster ride, my initial trading funds went up over 800% for a $150k gain.
-Being a young female immigrant who used to make only $25k a year working part-time while studying for school, I was very happy with the profit.
+From mid-1998 to the end of 2000, despite a roller coaster ride, my initial trading funds went up over 800% for a $150,000 gain.
+Being a young female immigrant who used to make only $25,000 a year working part-time while studying for school, I was very happy with the profit.

 Finding a Mentor and Learning Technical Analysis

 Like life, my trading journey was not all smooth sailing.
-A bear market started from September of 2000 to March of 2003 when I found that trading old leaders were not working well.
+A bear market started from September of 2000 to March of 2003, when I found that trading historic leaders was not working well.
 I made money, and then gave it back, and repeated the process.
 It became evident that I needed to improve my trading skills and to find a mentor if I wanted to be successful in trading.

 I paid $1,800 for course materials about day trading from a website, but it didn’t work for me at all.
 I had to work other jobs outside of trading to make some income, but I didn’t give up my passion for trading.

-Then one day in 2004, I was browsing through a trading magazine at the book store and I read an amazing successful story about a former pool contractor who became a multi-millionaire by turning $11k into $42 million in 18 months.
+Then one day in 2004, I was browsing through a trading magazine at the bookstore and read an amazing success story about a former pool contractor who became a multi-millionaire by turning $11,000 into $42 million in 18 months.
 His name was Dan Zanger.
-Learning about his astonishing story made me so inspired and excited, as if I found the miracle, and I knew he would be my mentor!
+Learning about his astonishing story made me so inspired and excited, it was as if I found the miracle, and I knew he would be my mentor!

 Achievement and More Challenges Ahead

 I started trading full-time again in 2006.
-By going through that learning curve of losing and winning repeatedly, my trades finally became more consistent and more profitable.
+By going through that learning curve of repeatedly losing and winning, my trades finally became more consistent and more profitable.
 I combined Dan’s trading method with my own style, one which fit my personality.
 By 2008, the hard work paid off.
-I turned my $50,000 trading fund into well over one million dollars in profit by trading market leaders.
+I turned my $50,000 trading fund into well over $1 million in profit by trading market leaders.